 If a student needs the use of a word processor for tests and exams:

-The student will most likely need to take a test in the test center in order to use MS Word or notepad on our computers.
+In most cases, the student will need to take a test in the test center in order to use MS Word or notepad on our computers.

 If a student needs the use of reading software or scribe for tests and exams:

-The student will most likely need to take a test in the test center in order to access these services.
+In most cases, the student will need to take a test in the test center in order to access these services.
 We have computers with a “text to speech” software program that students use with headphones.
 If a scribe is required, a trained student proctor will write or type exactly what the test taker indicates as their answer.
 Our supervised, trained student employees will act as a scribe to record verbatim student responses to test questions.

 If a student needs the use of a basic, 4 function calculator for tests or exams: